andyshep/CoreDataPlaygrounds/core-data-playground.md

 cityRelationship.inverseRelationship = neighborhoodRelationship
 ```

-The types of a `name` and `population` attribute are the same between `City` and `Neighborhood`, so they can be originate from the same source.
-But the attributes must be unique so a copy is made.
+The type and characteristics of the `name` and `population` attributes are identicial between `City` and `Neighborhood`-- the are both required strings.
+Given this, we can share the `NSAttributeDescription` between `City` and `Neighborhood` and create a copy so the attributes are unique.

 ```swift
 cityEntity.properties = [nameAttribute, stateAttribute, populationAttribute, neighborhoodRelationship]